 Best Griddle or Tawa For Dosa

-To cook the batter, I typically use a non-stick griddle or cast iron pan.
+To make dosa, I typically use a non-stick griddle or cast iron pan.
 I find that cast iron pans bring the best results, but I ran into a few glitches in my videos.
 So, I have used a non-stick griddle in this recipe.
-I recommend my readers to use cast iron tawa for best results.
+I recommend my readers to use cast iron Tawa for best results.

 For more delicious vegan recipes such as this sent directly to your inbox, just subscribe to my newsletter.
 You will also get a copy of my e-book where I have put together some simple vegan dessert recipes and dessert essentials.
 My readers have found it very helpful and I am hoping you will too!